LiurongLin/reinforcement-learning/assignment3/readme.md

 ------------------------------------------------------------------------------------------

-The rewards are stored as the npy files in `results/experiment(1/2/_n_boot=1)` folder for each configuration.
+The rewards are stored as the npy files in a separate folder for each configuration.
+These are:

+`results/experiment1`,

+`results/experiment2` and

+`results/experiment_n_boot=1`.

-The learning curve plots for each experiment are automatically generated and stored in `results/experiment(1/2/_n_boot=1)` folder.
+The learning curve plots for each experiment are automatically generated and stored in their corresponding folder.

-The gradients variances for the nueral network parameters are stored as the npy files in `results/experiment2/grad_vars` folder.
+The gradients variances for the neural network parameters are stored as the npy files in the `results/experiment2/grad_vars` folder.

-The histograms of the variances are automatically generated and stored in `results/experiment2/grad_vars` folder.
+The histograms of the variances are automatically generated and also stored in `results/experiment2/grad_vars`.